-Find more about how you can get involved in A Year of Conversation, from staging an event to volunteering and sponsorship opportunities - Get Involved
+Find more about how you can get involved in A Year of Conversation, from staging an event to and sponsorship opportunities - Get Involved

 A Year of Conversation is produced by Cathy Agnew on behalf of The Peter Pan Moat Brae Trust (PPMBT).
 The Trust was established in August 2009 to save Moat Brae, a site of unique historical and literary interest by virtue of its associations with James Matthew Barrie, the world renowned author of ‘Peter Pan’.
 The Trust has created a National Centre for Children’s Literature and Storytelling due to open in March 2019.

 The aims of A Year of Conversation 2019 chime with those of PPMBT, which also seeks to build on its international connections.
 It too is concerned with conversation as a social good, with conversation as event and with conversation in a digital world.
 It embraces both the common experience and the more theoretical (illustrated by its piloting of the 'research question', When are you grown up?).
 Its voice is added to those that acknowledge that to open a book is to begin a conversation.
 It is therefore fitting that PPMBT should be the key partner and producer of A Year of Conversation 2019, responsible for the administration of funding and for publicity and website presence.